tracy-burnett/dito-backend/README.md

 (3 of these commands will work on Windows and 3 will work on Mac)

-If you don't have Git, download it from git-scm.com/downloads/
+- If you don't have Git, download it from git-scm.com/downloads/

-If you don't have Python 3, you can download it from https://www.python.org/downloads/
+- If you don't have Python 3, you can download it from https://www.python.org/downloads/

---on Windows if you install this, you will want to check the box for "add Python to PATH", or else you will have to retroactively do it manually or do it by modifying the install.
+- - on Windows if you install this, you will want to check the box for "add Python to PATH", or else you will have to retroactively do it manually or do it by modifying the install.

-Pip or Pip 3 will install automatically when you install Python 3, which is great (unless you uncheck the box, which makes more work for you).
+- Pip or Pip 3 will install automatically when you install Python 3, which is great (unless you somehow prevent it, which you shouldn't do).

 **Installing Dependencies**

+In your terminal, change directories into the folder you want to keep the project in.
+Then:

 ```
 $ git clone https://github.com/skysnolimit08/dialecttranslationtool-backend backend
 $ cd backend